More Than Perhaps You Wanted To Know

 If You Want To Competently Restore An Ecosystem

-(This is a draft – being edited – comments appreciated.)
+(This is a draft – still being edited – comments appreciated.
+Most recent edit was July 2021.)

 RAQ1: Why is it important to plant seeds in the right place?

 So, we don’t want to waste them.
 Also, the seeds of wetland plants won’t propagate on dry ground, and although middle-moisture seeds might survive for a while in somewhat drier and somewhat wetter habitats, they’d be replaced by more fit species in time.
-The same could be said for species of sun or shade.
+The same could be said for species of full sun or deep shade.
 Thus, if our goal is to conserve rare biodiversity, we can’t ethically waste.
+And we don't want to waste our time.

-PA: This is an important question, worth being aware of, but the answer is complicated.
+PA: Use different mixes.
+This is an important question, worth being aware of, but the answer is complicated.
 Many of the most important species won’t do well on bare ground, so we save them for “turf” mixes.
 But detail on this tangled question is relegated to Endnote 1.

 RAQ 3: How do I recognize where I should stop broadcasting the prairie seed mix and start doling out savanna seeds?